Value-Guided Iterative Refinement and the DIQ-H Benchmark for Evaluating VLM Robustness: Related Work

-Although existing benchmarks have significantly advanced the evaluation of VLM, several key limitations remain.
-Many benchmarks rely exclusively on static images and, therefore, overlook the temporal dynamics of hallucination propagation.
-Few consider realistic visual degradations such as poor lighting or occlusion, and even fewer investigate whether models persist in or recover from hallucinations during multi-round interactions.
-These gaps limit our understanding of how VLM perform in long-term, noisy, and safety-critical environments.

-To address these challenges, this work introduces DIQ-H, a benchmark specifically designed to evaluate hallucination behaviors under continuous visual degradation.
-DIQ-H introduces systematic distortions into real-world video sequences and interleaves multi-turn question-answering to assess whether hallucinations persist, amplify, or self-correct over time.
-By explicitly modeling error propagation and temporal instability, DIQ-H is the first benchmark to directly assess the dynamic robustness of VLM in degraded visual environments.
-It provides a critical foundation for evaluating the safety and reliability of vision-language models in realistic, long-term deployments.
+Although existing benchmarks have advanced VLM evaluation, they remain limited by static inputs, idealized visual conditions, and isolated testing that overlooks temporal error propagation.
+To address these gaps, we introduce DIQ-H, a benchmark that evaluates hallucination behaviors under continuous visual degradation in real-world video sequences.
+By interleaving systematic distortions with multi-turn question-answering, DIQ-H assesses whether hallucinations persist, amplify, or self-correct over time—providing a critical foundation for evaluating safety and reliability in realistic, long-term deployments.